tanaikech/BatchRequest/README.md

 - v1.2.0 (September 30, 2022)

   1. A new method of [getBatchPath(name, version)](#getbatchpath) was added.
 On August 12, 2020, in order to use batch requests, the batch path is required to be used to the endpoint of the batch requests.
 This method can simply retrieve the batch path from the name of Google API.
 And, the retrieved batch path can be used in [Do(object)](#do) and [EDo(object)](#edo) methods.

+- v1.2.1 (March 8, 2023)

+  1. An option of `exportDataAsBlob` was added to the request object to the method of `EDo()`.
+[Ref](https://github.com/tanaikech/BatchRequest#method-edo) When this option is used, the response values from the batch requests are returned as Blob.
+By this, for example, when you export Google Spreadsheet as PDF data using the batch requests, the PDF data can be retrieved as Blob.

 [TOP](#top)